 All students are required to demonstrate proof of BLS certification during each clinical education course.
 Classes are offered through a variety of institutions, including the American Heart Association and the American Red Cross.
-For training offered on campus, students can go to https://www.unmc.edu/cce/catalog/ems/index.html for information on BLS classes offered to UNMC students for a reasonable fee.
+For training offered on campus, students can go to Basic Life Support | Center for Continuing Education | University of Nebraska Medical Center (unmc.edu) for information on BLS classes offered to UNMC students for a reasonable fee.
 Certification is required for participation in all clinical education experiences.